-Once available, additional information about the Fund's investments will be included in the Fund's annual and semi-annual reports to shareholders.
-The annual report will contain a discussion of the market conditions and investment strategies that significantly affected each Fund's performance during its most recently completed fiscal year.
-For the F/m Ultrashort TIPS Fund, annual reports and semi-annual reports to shareholders will be available at www.ustreasuryetf.com or by calling 1-800-617-0004.
-For all of the other Funds listed in this Prospectus, the annual reports and semi-annual reports to shareholders will be available at www.fminvest.com or by calling 1-800-617-0004.
+Once available, additional information about the Fund's investments will be included in the Fund's annual and semiannual reports to shareholders.
+The annual report will contain a discussion of the market conditions and investment strategies that significantly affected the Fund's performance during its most recently completed fiscal year.
+The annual reports and semi-annual reports to the Fund's shareholders will be available at www.fminvest.com or by calling 1-800-617-0004.